AKEric/skinner/README.md

 skinWin.App(docsOverride="www.someSite.com/path/to/docs.html")
 ```
 * **‘Auto-Fill’ Subdir :**
-  *  If this is populated, this is a subdir(s) that will be appended to the ‘Auto-Fill’ buttons in the Export & Import tabs.
-For example, if in your production, you always save skin weights in a subdir relative to the current scene, this field makes it easy to update the ‘Auto-Fill’ button with that subdir.
+  *  If this is populated, this is a subdir(s, could as deep as needed) that will be appended to the '<- Auto-Fill' buttons in the Export & Import tabs.
+  *  This is handy if in your production, you always save skin weights in a subdir relative to the current scene:  This field makes it easy to update the ‘Auto-Fill’ button with that subdir.
+  *  For example, Let's say that subdir is called ```rigData```, and eveyrthing rigging & skinning related goes in there : If your current scene is saved here ```c:\path\to\my\awesome\file.mb```, when you press the 'Auto Fill' button, the resultant path would be : ```c:\path\to\my\awesome\rigData\file.sknr```
 * Print sknr file info…
   *  The ```.sknr``` file format is binary : It’s pickled Python data.
 Because of that, it’s not human readable.
 This section can be used to browse to, and print information in a ```.sknr``` file to the Script Editor, based on the checkboxes set, and the min/max print indices (to help limit how much info is printed for large files).